Variational optimization of projected entangled-pair states on the triangular lattice: Benchmarking results

 Now let us turn to the kagome Heisenberg antiferromagnet, one of the most celebrated examples of a highly frustrated quantum magnet and numerical benchmark.
 In contrast to the triangular lattice, the kagome system does not exhibit magnetic long-range order down to zero temperature and is believed to realize a QSL ground state.
 Upon coarse-graining of the three-site basis (cf. Fig.~\ref{fig:kagomeLattice_9}), the model can be variationally optimized directly on its underlying triangular lattice with a single-site PEPS ansatz.
 Similar to our findings for the triangular lattice Heisenberg model, the optimization on the native TL provides a systematic improvement over the conventional SL formulation.
 As shown in Table~\ref{tab:energyOrderparameter_KL}, the TL optimization consistently yields lower variational energies across all accessible bond dimensions $\chi_B$.

 In contrast to the triangular lattice Heisenberg model, where the nature of the ground state is well known, the situation on the kagome lattice is less clear.
 This also applies to the extrapolation of the finite bond dimension data.
 However, we find that the optimized data on the TL again allows for a reliable extrapolation in the correlation length, even for the low bulk bond dimension data accessible, cf.~Fig.~\ref{fig:results_KL}.
 In contrast, this extrapolation does not seem to be accurate for the SL data, where higher bond dimensions are required.
 This observation can be traced back to the improved representation of the ground state and its entanglement structure for the TL PEPS ansatz, and possibly the additional coarse-graining.

-Our ground state energy extrapolation yields $E = \pgfmathprintnumber[/pgf/number format/fixed,/pgf/number format/precision=5,/pgf/number format/fixed zerofill=true]{\zeroKLTL}$, slightly improving on previous DMRG~\cite{Depenbrock2012} and ED~\cite{Laeuchli2019} results.
+Our ground state energy extrapolation yields \mbox{$E = \pgfmathprintnumber[/pgf/number format/fixed,/pgf/number format/precision=5,/pgf/number format/fixed zerofill=true]{\zeroKLTL}$}, slightly improving on previous DMRG~\cite{Depenbrock2012} and ED~\cite{Laeuchli2019} results.
 While both optimization schemes support a non-magnetic ground state at large bulk bond dimensions consistent with a quantum spin liquid, the TL data again shows a much cleaner behaviour with a hypothetical $1/\xi$ scaling.
 We note that for the scenario of a gapped ground state, the scaling to $\xi \to \infty$ could be misleading as a finite correlation length is expected in this case.
 Nevertheless, the optimized states on the TL show a clean scaling (up to the maximal accessible bond dimension), so that the extrapolation is useful to compare our result to other methods.
 The optimization on the TL hence provides a significant improvement over the mapped SL ansatz, even more than on the regular triangular lattice.
 This could be attributed to the different nature of the ground state, or impacted by the additional coarse-graining.
 Since there is no clear consensus about the gapped or gapless nature of the ground state yet, it would be interesting to probe low-energy excitations~\cite{Ponsioen2022,Ponsioen2023,Tu2024} using PEPS on the triangular lattice.